Rarefied Discovers Critical Vulnerability in Chase Bank

 Executive Summary

 This case study details a security research project conducted by Rarefied, in accordance with Chase Bank's Responsible Disclosure Program, which targeted the systems of Chase Bank.
 Our objective was to identify vulnerabilities within Chase Bank's online banking platform, analyze its potential impact, explore exploitation methods, and suggest possible mitigations.
-This study underscores the significance of the discovered vulnerability and provides insights into how similar vulnerabilities can be identified and addressed.

 A fix for this issue has been deployed by Chase Bank and Rarefied retested the vulnerability to confirm remediation.
 Per Chase Bank's policy, this remediation allows for Rarefied to discuss the details of the vulnerability.